-I didn’t realize how much I stretched the truth when I was an avid Law of Attraction follower, until this past weekend when I reviewed some of my old correspondence.
-Reading my own LOA-fueled words was a strange experience.
+I didn’t realize just how much I stretched the truth when I was an avid Law of Attraction follower.
+I didn’t realize the depth of it until this past weekend when I reviewed some of my old correspondence.
+Reading my own Law of Attraction fueled words was a strange experience.
 I am thoroughly grateful my mind isn’t permeated with that dogma anymore.

 Telling It Like You Want It